Lung Cancer Prevention & Detection Saves Lives

 1. Quit Smoking

-Approximately 80–90% of lung cancer deaths in the U.S. are linked to smoking.1 Stopping smoking allows damaged lung tissue a chance to repair itself.
-Regardless of how long you have smoked or how old you are, quitting can reduce your risk.
+Approximately 80–90% of lung cancer deaths in the U.S. are linked to smoking.1 Regardless of how long you have smoked or how old you are, quitting can reduce your risk.

 For longtime smokers, Low-Dose Computed Tomography (CT) can help detect lung cancer before symptoms occur.
 Studies have shown lung cancer CT screening to decrease the risk of lung cancer death in current and former heavy smokers.2

-A lung cancer CT scan involves taking a series of X-rays of the lungs to look for abnormalities.
+Lung cancer screening involves taking a series of X-rays of the lungs to look for abnormalities.
 The procedure does use a low dose of radiation, but exposure through CT scanning is typically less than that of traditional X-rays.
 The scan is usually complete in just a few minutes and can provide peace of mind or help you catch issues early, while the chances of successful treatment are highest.

 Nonsmokers: How to Reduce Your Risk